rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 Personally, I prefer my card to navigate directly to my website, where the user can download the vCard if they want to add it to their address book.
 They can also just keep that tab open to read more about me later!

 For my project, I bought these NFC cards directly from [AliExpress](https://www.aliexpress.us/item/3256804276946189.html), but you can buy NFC cards from anywhere!
+They also come in a variety of sizes if you don't specifically want a buisness card.

 The two most popular types of NFC cards you'll encounter are tag213 and tag216.
-What's the difference?
+Make sure you use these in your search query!
+What's the difference between them though?

 ### tag213
 tag213 can store 144 bytes, or a URL up to 136 characters.
 It's a bit cheaper than tag216, but ideal if you're just storing a short URL.